Potentiometers have many types. They are available in a variety of different mechanical variations allowing for easy adj

-Variable potentiometers are available in a variety of different mechanical variations allowing for easy adjustment to control a voltage, current, or the biasing and gain control of a circuit to obtain a zero condition.
+Potentiometers have many types.
+They are available in a variety of different mechanical variations allowing for easy adjustment to control a voltage, current, or the biasing and gain control of a circuit to obtain a zero condition.
 And manually adjustable potmeters can be divided in rotary or linear movement types.
 The most common potentiometers are rotary potentiometers, linear potentiometers, digital potentiometers, slider potentiometer, rheostat, preset or trimmer potentiometers.
 This page is introducing Potentiometer Types completely as an electronic tutorial.

 By Electrical, electricity, digital potentiometer, electronics, potentiometers

 CatalogArticle Core Digital PotentiometerIntroductionBasic StructureThermocoupleMeasuring BridgeAmplifierReversible MotorIndicating Recording MechanismAdjusting MechanismPower SupplyWorking PrincipleTypeInterference SourceSelectionRequirements for Measuring CircuitsFault AnalysisⅠ Common faults...

 By potentiometer, DC Potentionmeter, dc circuit, potentiometers, electronics